vic-ma/howtodismantle.github.io/_posts/2023-12-16-Christmas-Special-Michelles-unique-Christmas-moment-generator-machine-with-crazy-AI.md

 Besides the nice Christmas theme, this example shows how easy it is to use a Large Language Model from within a Peakboard app.
 The actual point that needs creativity is how to build the prompt and turn structured attributes (in this case the combo boxes) into a prompt that generates the right output.

-Last but not least: If you celebrate it, Merry Christmas to you.
+Last but not least: If you celebrate it, merry Christmas to you!
 And to all others: Enjoy your holidays and the last days of the year!
 See you in 2024!

 Love, Michelle